sebbacon/respire/views/courses/spirometry.md

 #### ARTP/BTS Spirometry Courses and accredited training.

+As an ARTP approved centre we are able to offer 3 ARTP qualifications, the ARTP/BTS full certificate, the ARTP/BTS foundation certificate and the ARTP?BTS interpretation module.

 All of our spirometry courses are accredited through our NCFE IIQ licence and can be done on their own merit without additional registration and certification with ARTP if you so wish.
 These accredited, but non ARTP qualifications do not include written assessment but you will be tested on clinical competencies during the study days.
 You may also decide to complete the Spirometry Diploma.(See Diploma section)

 ### Full Certificate in Spirometry

 Any healthcare practitioner being asked to perform and interpret spirometry as part of their routine clinical practice should look to complete this certificate.
-This is a recognized national qualification.
 This is a 2 day course.

 | Start date | Study days         | Submission | Area          | Venue |Accredited certificate | ARTP  | ARTP + Diploma|